kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Tokenization

-Tokenization splits text into units.
+Tokenization splits text into units
-Units may be words or symbols.
+Units may be words or symbols
 Choice affects results

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.